 The Department of Biochemistry and Molecular Biology invites nominations for the Jessica Hayes scholarship, made possible through the generosity of the Hayes family and in memory of their daughter, Jessica Hayes, who was an alumna of UMass and a member of the Biochemistry Office staff.
 This scholarship will be granted to a sophomore or junior major in Biochemistry and Molecular Biology who has a GPA of 3.5 or above and also bears the qualities of boldness in pursuing non-traditional challenges and a great breadth of interests.
 If the awardee is a sophomore, the same student will receive the award annually until he/she graduates.
 The scholarship is established in memory of Jessica Hayes, whose positive outlook, concern for others, warmth, and humor imbue the spirit of this award.

 If you meet the GPA requirement and wish to be considered for the scholarship, we encourage you to meet with your BMB faculty advisor to discuss the nomination process.
 It would be helpful if you brought along a current resume/CV to discuss with your nominator.
-Nomination letters from two individuals (at least one faculty member) are due in the Biochemistry Office February 21st, 2014.
+Nomination letters from two individuals (at least one faculty member) are due in the Biochemistry Office on or before February 20th, 2015.

 If you are a BMB major in your junior year and are interested in pursuing summer research, you are invited to apply for the Linda Slakey Award.
 This award is supported by the Slakey Endowment Fund, established in 1997 by the Department in honor of Linda L. Slakey, who was Head of the Department, Dean of the College of Natural Sciences and Mathematics and until 2006, Dean of Commonwealth College.
 One of the goals of the Endowment is to make summer research possible for a student who – without financial support from the award – would be unable to work in a research related summer job.